angulardart/angular_components/lib/src/components/app_layout/README.md

 material-drawer-button  | A button within the row that is placed on the left and <br>is used for navigation. material-header-title   | A title for the header. material-spacer         | Consumes space between the title and any navigation <br>links.
 Needs to be placed after the title and before <br>any navigation elements. material-navigation     | Navigation elements which will be displayed on the <br>left side of the header.
+Only use with anchor tags, <br>material-button have there own styling built in.

 <!-- mdformat on -->